ajamil05/Cinema-Capstone-/Documentation/CreatingMembershipScheme.md

 # Gold MemberShip Workflow

+## Step By Step Guide To Work Through The Workflow

+In This Program The Programmer Has Made It a Prority That The User Puts The File, Membership.txt in The Filepath bin, debug, net8.0 File.

 ![Screenshot 2025-04-18 135236](https://github.com/user-attachments/assets/a560db82-fc13-4800-b98a-6424ae0440bc)

-The User Should Pick a Staff.
+The User Should Pick a Staff Member.
 Both Staff Levels Can Complete The Gold Membership Worflow.

 ![Screenshot 2025-04-18 135415](https://github.com/user-attachments/assets/a6844e75-924b-4281-8c23-ce4da57e9493)